 - In a medium sized bowl, sift together the flour, baking soda, cinnamon, nutmeg, cloves and salt.
 Set aside.

-- In a large bowl using an electric mixer or the bowl of an electric mixer, cream together the butter, and sugar until fluffy.
+- In a large bowl using an electric mixer or the bowl of an electric mixer, cream together the butter, and sugars until fluffy.
 Blend the beaten eggs into the mixture slowly.
-Add the buttermilk and dry ingredients alternately beating until smooth after each addition.
+Add the milk and dry ingredients alternately beating until smooth after each addition.

 - Spoon two cups of the batter evenly into the prepared bundt pan and spread it around with a spatula.